Fred: The Movie: Production

 Huffington Post author Greg Mitchell made note of the film's production when noting the proliferation of web comedy and dramatic series as a perceived threat to network television.
 The project performed casting and entered principal photography in November 2009, and completed filming on December 20.
-After filming wrapped, a yard sale was held in Silver Lake, California to sell props, set dressing and costumes from the shoot.
+After filming wrapped, a yard sale was held in Silver Lake, Los Angeles, California, to sell props, set dressing and costumes from the shoot.

 Brian Robbins originally optioned "Fred" as a feature film, but decided to bypass the studio system and provided major funding for the project himself.
 After filming was completed, excerpts were shown to Nickelodeon head Cyma Zarghami, who began negotiations to acquire the film.
 Zarghami stated that airing on Nickelodeon would give the film a large audience base and allow him to target a sequel for a theatrical release.
 The film debuted on Nickelodeon on September 18; however, it was released in British and Irish cinemas on December 17.

-This movie was produced by Varsity Pictures and The Collective.

 According to the director's commentary on the film, found on the DVD, there was much conflict between screenwriter David Goodman and director Clay Weiner creatively.
 This includes the cutting of certain references and callbacks to Fred and other related works that Goodman had written in.

 Reception

-Critical response

-On Rotten Tomatoes, the film has an approval rating of 0% based on 13 reviews and an average rating of 2.46/10.
+Fred: The Movie was panned by critics.
+On Rotten Tomatoes, it has an approval rating of 0% based on 13 reviews and an average rating of 2.46/10.

 In a review of the film on BBC Radio 5 Live, Mark Kermode gave the film a negative review, a large part of which he spent imitating the character Fred's distinctive scream, leading to his microphone being taken away by co-caster Simon Mayo.
 He paired it with notoriously controversial European horror film A Serbian Film as his least favorite viewing experiences of the year.

-Despite the negative response, it was the second highest viewed TV cable movie of 2010 across all networks.
+It was the second highest viewed TV cable movie of 2010 across all networks.
 In the UK, it opened in the No. 8 spot, taking in £257,133 in the first week.
 Additionally, the premiere of Fred: The Movie drew an audience of 7.6 million total viewers.